tdammers/sprinkles/README.md

-# Templar
+# Sprinkles

 A minimalist website construction tool.

 ## What It Does

-Templar is a tool that provides HTML front-ends to diverse data backends, based on a YAML configuration file, and a collection of templates and static files.
+Sprinkles is a tool that provides HTML front-ends to diverse data backends, based on a YAML configuration file, and a collection of templates and static files.
-With templar, you can turn a basic JSON API, or a collection of Markdown, YAML and JSON files, into a full-blown content-driven website.
-Templar can act as a UI layer for a complex web service, or as a front-end for a poor man's CMS, or as a drop-in replacement for a static site generator.
+With sprinkles, you can turn a basic JSON API, or a collection of Markdown, YAML and JSON files, into a full-blown content-driven website.
+Sprinkles can act as a UI layer for a complex web service, or as a front-end for a poor man's CMS, or as a drop-in replacement for a static site generator.